 To achieve the Zen state of mind, proper meditation practice is very important.
 Meditation helps us to focus, calm down, become aware, and begin to see things as they are.
 A properly trained mind is one ready for Awakening.
 This is perfect for people who have practiced some meditation and want to advance their practice.
 All participants are requested to observe silence during the day.
 Prior experience in meditation or in our Zen classes is recommended but not required.
 Free and open to the public.
-Regular attendance at these Half-day retreats will help build a solid foundation and prepare one for advanced level of
+Regular attendance at these Half-day retreats will help build a solid foundation and prepare one for advanced level of meditation retreats.

 Sunday Morning Zen Retreat - 4 sitting/walking sessions during the day.
 Each session is around 50 minutes.
-Date/Time: 9AM-12:40PM (Sunday) : 4/5·12 ; 5/3·10·17·31/2015 I will also have a half day sit here on campus, but we do not yet have a date.
-It will be on a Saturday.
+Date/Time: 9AM-12:40PM (Sunday): 4/9, 4/30;5/7; 5/21 & 5/28; 6/4.
+I will also have a half day sit here on campus on Saturday, May 13th from 9-1 p.m.
+Insight Meditation Center in Redwood City has half-day retreats on Wednesdays.
+Google them for more information.
 Other resources for half-day sits are available; just ask.